covid19mm/covid19mm.github.io/_posts/2020-03-25-second-report.markdown

 In the week of March 14-21, the value of *&lt;k&gt;* seems to have plateaued almost everywhere.
 In Central and Southern Italy, the average degree has slightly increased on March 17-18 but declined again in the following days.

-In the figure below, red vertical lines highlight the start of three major interventions by the government:
+In the figures below, red vertical lines highlight the start of three major interventions by the government:
 - February 25, 2020: school closure and mobility restrictions imposed on Lombardy, Veneto, Piedmont, Emilia-Romagna, Liguria and Friuli.
 - March 8, 2020: lockdown of the Lombardy region and additional provinces in Piedmont, Veneto, Emilia-Romagna, Marche.
 - March 12, 2020: national lockdown.